 Features

-Threepipe comes packed with a asset manager, render pipeline, serialization setup, material extensions, UI configurations and bundles many plugins, that can be added with a single line of code to provide a variety of features listed below.
+Threepipe comes packed with an asset manager, render pipeline, serialization setup, material extensions, UI configurations and bundles many plugins, that can be added with a single line of code to provide a variety of features listed below.
 In a custom application it’s possible to tree-shake the bundle by picking the plugins that are required.

 File Formats